Callmama/Callmama/README.md

-# My Country Mobile
+# Callmama

-Welcome to the official repository of **My Country Mobile**, a simple Python package designed to showcase basic functionality and offer a foundation for further development.
-This project includes essential tools and examples for learning how to create, document, and distribute Python packages.
+Welcome to the official repository of **Callmama**, a Python package designed to simplify global communication through seamless integration of advanced telecom services.
+Whether you're an individual looking for affordable international calling options or a business aiming to enhance communication infrastructure, Callmama offers tailored solutions to meet your needs.

+This repository serves as a starting point for integrating Callmama's telecom services into your applications, with examples and tools to get you started quickly.

 ## Table of Contents